logicalclocks/hopsworks/docs/compute/alerts.md

 </figure>

 - Channel: the channel through which the receiver will get alerts.
-- Receiver name: a unique name that will represent the receiver/s.
+- Receiver name: a unique name that will represent the receiver(s).
 - Slack channels/users: channel names or users.
 This filed will be Emails if the channel chosen is email and service key or routing key if pagerduty is the channel.

 !!!note

     Receivers created inside a project can only be used by alerts created in that project.
-Receivers created by an admin on the otherhand can be used by any alert created in the cluster.
+Receivers created by an admin on the other hand can be used by any alert created in the cluster.

 ## Global Alerts